Oh, the Places You'll Go!

 * I use the Info panel to help me keep my whites in check, when first setting this up click on the eyedropper and make sure that the display is set to 8 bit (0-255), you shouldn't have to do this but just in case it got changed.
 Also note that this will not convert your image to 8 bit mode, it will just simplify the read out for you.
 Then when you scroll over the whites in an image with almost any of the tools (brush tool, zoom tool, hand tool, etc..) it will display the RGB values from 0-255 with the 255 value reflecting blown whites in the scene.
 I try to keep my whites under 245 when working with Tiffs.
 When I compress my Tiff into a JPEG the compression will increase the whites by a few points, so giving a little wiggle room is good.
 I compress my Tiffs into JPEGS for web viewing.

-To use the monitor Calibration Strip shown above you will need to adjust the angle of your monitor; when using a laptop this is most important because we don’t always put our screens in the exact same position each time.
+To use the monitor Calibration Strip (as seen on my blog sidebar) you will need to adjust the angle of your monitor; when using a laptop this is most important because we don’t always put our screens in the exact same position each time.
 The idea is that you are suppose to see a clear difference between each shade of grey in the nine box strip including the two darker boxes on the left and the two lighter boxes on the right.
 If the dark boxes merge together than your monitor's brightness is set too low, or the other way around.
 Newer LCD monitors are much brighter than older models.
 However, if you have them set too bright, then your web photos may look fine but your prints might look too dark.

 This strip is in no way intended to be an actual monitor calibration but more of a guideline to adjusting your screen position and or brightness.